 The UNESCO Chair in Bioethics is engaged in preparing a completely new and modern course of studies in ethics to be offered to the world’s medical schools which will need to either introduce a considerable number of study hours devoted to medical ethics into their syllabuses or increase the number of hours already allocated to the subject.

-"Informed Consent", the first of these manuals, contains thirty cases supplied by doctors in nineteen countries.
-The manual has been translated to fourteen languages and delivered, free of charge, to medical schools all over the world.
+“Informed Consent”, the first of these manuals, contains thirty cases supplied by doctors in nineteen countries.
+The manual has been translated to fifteen languages and distributed, free of charge, to medical schools all over the world.

 Work on additional companion manuals, each edited by experts in specific spheres of medicine, has already begun.
 The following books dealt with ethical dilemmas in the fields of psychiatry (2) and reproduction.
 Two additional books deal with class communication and moral games.
 Four teams are preparing additional manuals in the fields of medical research, transplantations, harm and benefit, and dignity.
 List of books published by the UNESCO Chair in Bioethics

 French, Arabic, Rumania, Turkish, Russian, Chinese, Bulgarian, Polish, Spanish, Portuguese, Slovak, Hebrew, Italian, Croatian, Macedonian

 D. Keidar (English)

 Reproductive Health (English)

 Psychiatric Ethics and the Rights of Persons in Institutions and the Community (English)

 M. Perlin, H. Bursztajn, K. Gledhill, E. Szeli